AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_01_RBAC.md

 You have been asked to create a proof of concept showing how Azure users and groups are created.
 Also, how role-based access control is used to assign roles to groups.
 Specifically, you need to:

-- Create a Senior Admins group containing the user account of Joseph Price as its member.
+- Create a Senior Admins group containing the user account of Joseph Price XX as its member.
 - Create a Junior Admins group containing the user account of Isabel Garcia XX as its member.
 - Create a Service Desk group containing the user account of Dylan Williams XX as its member.
 - Assign the Virtual Machine Contributor role to the Service Desk group.